guillemontecinos/itp-residency-2020-2021/three-js/tutorial/intro-to-threejs.md

 ```js
 const canvas = document.getElementById('c')
 ```
 Note that we declared `canvas` as a `const`.
-We will do this as much as possible during this workshop because since 3D processing is computationally heavy, it's a good practice to write our code as effcient as possible.
-Then, let's create a `renderer` object that points to the `canvas`, which means the `renderer` will pass the camera and scene information to the laptop's GPU in order to get a 2D representation of the space based on the camera's perspective, and then it will display it on the canvas object.
+We will do this as much as possible during this tutorial because since 3D processing is computationally heavy, it's a good practice to write our code as effcient as possible.
+Then, let's create a `renderer` object that points to the `canvas`, which means the `renderer` will pass the camera and scene information to the laptop's GPU in order to get a 2D representation of the space based on the camera's perspective, and then it will display it on the canvas element.

 ```js
 const renderer = new THREE.WebGLRenderer({canvas})